-3. Chi Chapter Fraternity House of Kappa Sigma- Purdue University- West Lafayette, Indiana
+3. Chi Chapter House of Kappa Sigma- Purdue University- West Lafayette, Indiana

-The Chi chapter of Kappa Sigma of Purdue University’s fraternity house is easily recognized by two distinct things: it’s huge block Kappa Sigma letters outside of its entrance, and its frequent use of its outdoor space—namely its sprawling inflatable slides.
-Although the climate of West Lafayette, Indiana isn’t always the warmest, the brothers of Chi chapter do their best to make the most of the sun and its warmth when its friendly enough to come out.
-In a building the size of a military compound, this fraternity house is reminiscent of a Northeastern apartment block, massive in scope and utilized with the most fun-loving intentions.
+The Chi chapter of Kappa Sigma of Purdue University’s fraternity house is easily recognized by its huge block letters outside of its entrance and its frequent use of its outdoor space.
+Although the climate of West Lafayette, Indiana isn’t always the warmest, the brothers of Chi chapter do their best to make the most of the sun and its warmth when it's friendly enough to come out.
+In a building the size of a military compound, this fraternity house is reminiscent of a Northeastern apartment block, massive in scope and utilized with the most fun-loving and efficient intentions.

 Chi Chapter House Tour: Chi Chapter House Tour

-2. Alpha Chapter of Sigma Alpha Epsilon Fraternity House - University of Missouri S&T- Rolla, Missouri
+2. Missouri Alpha Chapter House of Sigma Alpha Epsilon - University of Missouri S&T- Rolla, Missouri

-Making the list again is a University of Missouri S&T chapter, the Alpha chapter of Sigma Alpha Epsilon.
-As the Alpha chapter of any fraternity, there’s always a high degree of pressure to live up to as the rest of the fraternity continues to expand.
-Although you’ve got history on your side (your charter members are often the original founders), as upstart chapters begin to challenge the Alpha chapter for prestige and awards, sometimes you’ve got to rebuff them and let them know where the heart of the fraternity lies.
-Enter the Alpha chapter of Sigma Alpha Epsilon and their fraternity house Welch Hall.
-Constructed back in 1820, destroyed and reconstructed in 1907 and 1966, Welch Hall is famous within the fraternity and is considered an historic site due to its history as a military academy.
+Making the list again is a University of Missouri S&T chapter, the Missouri Alpha chapter of Sigma Alpha Epsilon.
+As with a state Alpha chapter of any fraternity, there’s always a high degree of pressure to live up to as the rest of the fraternity continues to expand.
+Although you’ve got history on your side (your charter members are often the original founders on a state or even national level), as upstart chapters begin to challenge the Alpha chapter for prestige and awards, sometimes you’ve got to rebuff them and let them know where the heart of the fraternity lies.
+Enter the Missouri Alpha chapter of Sigma Alpha Epsilon and their fraternity house Welch Hall.
+Constructed back in 1820, destroyed and reconstructed in 1907 and 1966, Welch Hall is famous within the fraternity and is considered a historic site due to its history as a military academy.

-1. Beta Chi Chapter of Fraternity House Kappa Sigma, University of Missouri S&T- Rolla, Missouri
+1. Beta Chi Chapter of Kappa Sigma, University of Missouri S&T- Rolla, Missouri

 Photo courtesey of: Beta Chi chapter website

-For the third time on this list, the University of Missouri S&T has placed among the biggest fraternity houses.
-It’s becoming clear they may have some sort of complex.
-Capping off our list is a fraternity house that looks as though it could compete with The Whitehouse, the brothers of the Beta Chi Chapter of Kappa Sigma are presidential in both their houses appearance as well as their poise and candor.
-Settled on more than a few acres of pristine Rolla, Missouri green, the brothers of Beta Chi have nothing but space to capitalize on the openness of the land around them for social gatherings, chapter meetings and athletics.
+For the third time, the University of Missouri S&T places yet again on our list.
+Capping off the list, the brothers of the Beta Chi Chapter of Kappa Sigma are presidential in both their house's appearance as well as their poise and candor.
+Settled on more than a few acres of pristine Rolla, Missouri green, the brothers of Beta Chi have nothing but space, and they capitalize on the openness of the land around them for social gatherings, chapter meetings and athletics.

 Special Mention- Alpha Chapter Fraternity House of Phi Kappa Psi of the University of Oregon